Everything Happens for a Reason / Todo pasa por algo

 But to a girl who makes herself available for money, you will never mean anything.
 And if you take yourself and reduce yourself to the level of a customer or suggar daddy, you are now reducing your own value to the price you pay.
 The girl is not reduced to $100, or $200.
 You are.
 That is the value you are to her.
 That is the value you have given yourself.
 All the time you have spent working, saving, lusting, spending on travel, hotel, dating apps, has all been distilled into $200 to give to a hooker to nut into a condom.

-In a place like Medellin the lust trap that we live through becomes so obvious that it evaporates, but only if you have been educated about it and understand what's happening.
-If not, you might fall for it, still knowing that it won't satisfy you.
+But in a place like Medellin the lust trap that we live through becomes so obvious that it evaporates, though only if you have been educated about it and understand what's happening.
+If not, you might easily fall for it, still knowing that it won't satisfy you.
 You say no but your brain is working in the background trying to figure out how to make it happen.
-Or maybe it will satisfy you if that is truly what you want.
-Medellin is heaven for the true whore-monger, but it can be hell for the man who wants a connection but who hasn't fully come to understand what's going on in this battlefield.
+Or maybe it will satisfy you, if that is truly what you want.
+Medellin is heaven for the true whore-monger, but it can be hell for the man who wants a connection but who has a low self worth or hasn't fully come to understand what's going on in this battlefield.

 Lust follows you like a shadow.
 You are never free of it.
 The intensity of the the atmosphere here can make that shadow come back to life.
 But it also makes liberation all that more blissful.
 Most men will never experience this.
-When you decide to value yourself and leave lust behind the shadow dissipates.
+When you decide to value yourself and leave lust behind, the shadow fades.
 And with that comes an amazing feeling of elevation and freedom.

-Most men will never get to experience this freedom until they go back home to Texas or London or wherever, where they repent and swear to never go back.
+Many single men who visit Medellin will never get to experience this freedom until they go back home to Texas or London or wherever, where they repent and swear to never go back.
 Obtaining your freedom by giving away all your energy is worthless though.
 Who wants it?
-I was fortunate to feel this happening to me on the flight in.
-Being here has only brought it more into focus.
+I was fortunate to feel this freedom from lust happening to me on the flight in.
+And so after swatting down a few whores like flies, I killed the dating apps, moved out of Poblado, and I'm enjoying exploring a terrific city.